An Investor in People and Animals of Sri Lanka

 Sri Lanka is a developing country that is now in the recovery and development after a 30-year war conflict.
 The development stages need to be controlled carefully and the culture of the Sri Lankan people always respected.

-All profits from the Lords Restaurant Complex go towards OUR Investor in Peoples and Animal's various program initiatives.
+Some of our profits from Lords Restaurant Complex go towards OUR Investor in Peoples and Animal's various program initiatives.
 What a perfect way for every customer to know when they eat and drink something this goes back to others.
-Due to government legislation, we MUST as a Foreign Investor in Sri Lanka charge 11.5% VAT which is included in our menu prices shown.
-We also pay 4 % Nation Building Tax which goes to the government to help develop this Country.
-The Service Charge 10 % goes to ALL employees (Not the Company).
+All government taxes are included in our bills.
 As a Visitor to Sri Lanka please understand your obligation also to ensure Government Taxes are collected in a responsible manner to help the people of this beautiful country.
 Thanks for your understanding.

 Driven by Passion, we are focused on these values.